dockhero/dockhero-cli/README.md

 heroku dh:compose up
 ```

-If everything works fine, stop the stack by pressing `Ctrl-C` and run it in production by scaling up each of the services:
+If everything works fine, stop the stack by pressing `Ctrl-C` and run it in production:

 ```
-heroku dh:compose scale web=1
+heroku dh:compose start
 ```

 To check which processes are currently running, use either of these two commands: